There’s no doubt that studying for a doctorate degree requires a huge investment of time and energy. It’s natural to question ‘Is it really worth it?’

 Doctorate graduates are so much more than experts in research, or high achievers.
 They are:

 - Problem Solvers – Researching for a doctorate programme naturally trains you to find problems and identify solutions.
 You know the right questions to ask, how to make smart decisions and think critically.

 - Creators – Not a word automatically associated with doctoral studies, however, Doctorate candidates are creators of information, and theories.
 A highly rare form of innovation!

 - Fearless – To complete a research project requires endless amounts of enquiry and experimentation, just to complete one small component of research.
 Overcoming and learning from continuous failure builds strong resilience.
 Doctorate achievers are far from quitters and not afraid to challenge any bad practise in the workplace.

 - Collaborative – It’s a given that anyone studying for a Doctorate will work very closely with other students to share resources and build strong relationships with outside organisations to gather information.

 - Adaptable – By completing a Doctorate programme, you are an expert in knowledge acquisition.
 A skill that’s beneficial to any role and can be adapted to any industry.

 Skills gained from studying for a Doctorate degree are leadership skills in their best and truest form.

-Both programmes are research-based, with a practical approach.
-Doctorate programmes are run entirely online, totally flexible and can be completed within 2 years.
-Contact one of our enquiries team to find out more.
+All of our Doctorate programmes are run entirely online, totally flexible and can be completed in a specific set of time.
+Contact our admissions team to find out more.